nymexhub/Restockify/README.md

 ## ReSTful API - NodeJS - consuming in AngularJS

--ReST API using NodeJS, MongoDB and consuming in a application created with AngularJS.
+ReST API using NodeJS, MongoDB and consuming in a application created with AngularJS.

--
 #### Requirements
--
 * Node http://nodejs.org/
 * MongoDB https://www.mongodb.org/